port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/kubernetes/port-crd.md

 # Port CRDs

-A Port entity can represent any kind of data in your infrastructure, from nodes to pods, and even external data such as repositories.
-This means Port entities can reference both cluster-scoped Kubernetes resources, and namespace-scoped Kubernetes resources.
-To achieve this, 2 CRDs are provided:
+A Port entity can represent any kind of data in your infrastructure, from nodes to pods to, to non-Kuberenetes related entities such as repositories or microservices.
+To achieve this level of abstraction, 2 CRDs are provided:

 **Namespace scoped entity CRD** - `getport.io/v1/Entity`